syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/pointers.md

 {% endtab %}

-## Pointer Animation
+## Pointer animation

-Pointer will animate on loading the gauge.
-This can be handled by using [`animationDuration`](../api/linear-gauge/pointer/#animationduration-number) property.
-You need to specify the duration of the animation in milliseconds.
+Pointer is animated on loading the gauge.
+This can be handled by using the [`animationDuration`](../api/linear-gauge/pointerModel/#animationduration) property.
+The duration of the animation can be specified in milliseconds.

 {% tab template= "linear-gauge/pointers", sourceFiles="app/**/*.ts" %}